particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Tachyon datasheet update 2026-01-15

+Minor updates to the [Tachyon datasheet](/reference/datasheets/tachyon/tachyon-datasheet/) for certification.

 ### Updated sunset dates 2026-01-13